 (3) An application under regulation 19(1)(c) is deemed to have been lodged immediately before the retrenchment has effect.

-21. Minister may direct Board to accept ineligible worker as a Member
+21. Treasurer may direct Board to accept ineligible worker as a Member

-(1) If the Minister considers there are special circumstances the Minister may direct the Board to accept as a Gold State Super Member a worker who is not otherwise eligible, and the Board is to comply with that direction.
+(1) If the Treasurer considers there are special circumstances the Treasurer may direct the Board to accept as a Gold State Super Member a worker who is not otherwise eligible, and the Board is to comply with that direction.

 (2) Where a person is accepted as a Gold State Super Member under a direction given under subregulation (1), the person is taken to be an eligible Gold State worker while he or she remains a worker.